 (b) Board members and employees shall be defended by the Attorney General in regard to any criminal or civil litigation filed against them based on the performance of their official duties under this article.

 Alabama Professional Bail Bonding Board – President and vice president.

 At the initial meeting of the board and each time a new member is appointed to the board, the members of the board shall select from among their members a president to preside over meetings of the board, a vice president to preside in the absence of the president, and a secretary.

 Alabama Professional Bail Bonding Board – Alabama Bail Bond Board Fund.

 (a) There is created in the State Treasury for the use of the Alabama Professional Bail Bonding Board a fund to be known as the Alabama Bail Bond Board Fund.

-(b) All application and license fees, penalties, fines, and any other fees or funds collected by the board under this article are to be deposited in this fund and used only to carry out the operations of the board.
+(b) All application, apprentice, and license fees, penalties, fines, late fees, and any other fees or funds collected by the board under this article are to be deposited in this fund and used only to carry out the operations of the board.